 Like other parts of Sri Lanka, as well as the rest of the region, Mirissa is a hub for yoga and meditation lovers, with numerous yoga classes being taught on the beach as well as in some of the surrounding temples.

 The yogi type of traveler in the beach town of Mirissa is someone who has probably been there for some time.
 Many of them also make extra money by teaching in some of the beach resorts including hotels like Palm Villa and Paradise Beach.

-You’ll often see them sitting in the lotus position on the beach with a book – probably about soul searching and inner healing – by their site.
+You’ll often see them sitting in the lotus position on the beach with a book – probably about soul searching and inner healing – or sipping tea while enjoying the beautiful sunset.
 You might also run into some of them during the beach parties.